Blackprint/template-js/README.md

 You may find file that has extension below:
  - `.sf`: to be exported for Browser only
- - `.js`: to be exported for Browser/Node.js/Deno
+ - `.mjs`: to be exported for Browser/Node.js/Deno

 ## Note
 Currently this template is not using ES6 modules import system, you will need to use CDN link to load a library.
 If you have better idea for the Browser/Node.js/Deno import system, lets discuss it on Blackprint repository :)